 MIT App Inventor

-The App Inventor uses game design to engage kids who might otherwise not be interested in something that is actually very complex.
-This is why Kidocode incorporates the App Inventor in the syllabus as a starting point for kids and make the learning fun for them, and engage their interest in mobile app development and coding.
-Kids use the app to assemble blocks that specify how the components of the app should behave visually, putting pieces together like pieces of a puzzle and this is very interesting especially for younger kids aged 5 - 11 years old.
+MIT App Inventor uses game design to engage kids who might otherwise not be interested in something very complex.
+This is why Kidocode incorporates the App Inventor in the syllabus as a starting point for kids, making the learning fun for them and engaging their interest in mobile app development and coding.